Once you install the app, your product pages will have a "Send to Messenger" checkbox below the Add to Cart button.

 How many messages get sent?

-We can send up to 3 Facebook messages on your behalf.
+The app can send up to 3 Facebook messages on your behalf.
 One will be 30 minutes after the cart gets abandoned, the 2nd will be 24 hours after, and the 3rd 48 hours after.
 In all cases, we check to make sure the visitor did not make a purchase before we message them!

 Can I customize the Facebook message?